 “The IMPACT labor-management model is focused on the local issues that challenge Ironworkers and their contractors on a daily basis,” says IMPACT management co-chair Bill Brown.

-The RABs are supported by four IMPACT regional directors: Kevin Byrnes as Eastern regional director, Chuck Decker as Midwest regional director, Jim McGuire as Western regional director and Bert Royer as Canadian regional director.
-The regional directors work closely with the RABs to insure each region maintains a vested interest and is kept apprised of all IMPACT initiatives and programs.
+The RABs are supported by five IMPACT regional directors: Mark Thomas as Eastern regional director, Zach Gorman as Midwest regional director, Jim McGuire as Western regional director, Bert Royer as Canadian regional director and Kenny Waugh as regional director for RAB V. The regional directors work closely with the RABs to insure each region maintains a vested interest and is kept apprised of all IMPACT initiatives and programs.

 IMPACT relies on its members for feedback and ideas to help strengthen the ironworking industry and better prepared for the road ahead.